FbnLny/UMR_Mirror-Flipper/README.md

 install rshell with >pip install rshell

 Important!
 To programm the board, power must be connected to the pcb!
+5V from USB is not connected internally!

 connect to board with >rshell -p PORT